-We have discussed advantage and disadvantage of starting a business in Indonesia for the foreign investors.
-As it stands, Indonesia has the largest economy in the entire South East Asian region.
-Its multi cultured mix of people along with an eager government has made it a favorable place to conduct businesses in for all the locals as well as for the foreign investors.
-It is expected that by the year 2030 Indonesia will have the seventh largest economy in the whole world.
+We have discussed advantages and disadvantages of starting a business in Indonesia for foreign investors.
+As it stands, Indonesia has the largest economy in the entire Southeast Asian region.
+Its multi-cultured mix of people along with an eager government has made it a favorable place to conduct businesses for all the locals as well as for the foreign investors.
+It is expected that by the year 2030 Indonesia will have the seventh-largest economy in the whole world.
 While that is a bold prediction to make, it is understandable why such an occurrence may take place.
-The current population of Indonesia is a little over the 250 million mark.
+The current population of Indonesia is a little over 250 million marks.
 Out of that 250 million people, around 45 million people are in the middle class.
-And if world trend is to be believed, the middle class is the one who can improve the economy.
+And if the world trend is to be believed, the middle class is the one who can improve the economy.

 Finding the perfect local partner– In Indonesia it is of the most importance that one finds the perfect local partner to do business with.
 Most foreign investors prefer to engage in joint ventures for various reasons, including tax breaks and speeding up regulatory processes.
 However, finding the right local partner can be difficult too.
 While there are many local businessmen and small companies willing to help, they don’t always have the best reputations.
 Finding somebody with good reputation will allow the foreign investors to make strong connections with suppliers, improve their goodwill among the community and even help get several business permits faster than the average processing time.

 Slow process: There are several business permits one has to take when starting a business in Indonesia.
 In fact, there may be additional permits one may have to take if a foreign investor is involved.
 While the process of obtaining the said license or permit is straight forward, it is the time that it takes to be issued.
 The processing time can be very long and it may stop the entire business operations for a long time.
 The key, in this case, is to be as patient as possible because at the end of the day without such permits the business will not be able to operate properly.